MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/label-printing-using-external-label-service.md

 1. Expand **General** tab and make the following settings:
     - **Base URL** – Enter the hostname of the external service.
     - **Authentication secret** – Enter the authentication secret (password or shared key) that will be used to authenticate with the service.
     - **Logging level** – Specify the level at which to generate log entires.
-Choose one of the following values: <!--KFM: Maybe mention where we can read these log entries? -->
+Choose one of the following values:
         - *Errors only* – Only log errors.
-        - *Successes and errors* – Log both successes and errors (recommended <!--KFM: Right? -->).
+        - *Successes and errors* – Log both successes and errors (recommended).
         - *None* – Don't create any log entries.
-    - **Log request bodies** –<!--KFM: Briefly describe what this means. -->Choose one of the following values: <!--KFM: Maybe mention where we can read these log entries? -->
+    - **Log request bodies** – Choose how much extra detail you'd like to include in your log entries.
+Choose one of the following values:
-        - *Errors only* – <!--KFM: Description needed -->
+        - *Errors only* – Include details about errors.
-        - *Successes and errors* – <!--KFM: Description needed.
-Recommended? -->
+        - *Successes and errors* – Include details about both successes and errors (recommended).
-        - *None* – <!--KFM: Description needed -->
+        - *None* – Don't include any details (show only log headers).
     - **Service offline** – <!--KFM: Description needed -->
 1. On the Action Pane, select **Save**.

+For information about how to read the log entries, see [Review the external service request log](#review-log).

 ## <a name="label-printers"></a>Printer setup